Parcosmic/Hammerwatch-Archipelago/worlds/hammerwatch/docs/en_Hammerwatch.md

 Big bronze keys are custom items created for the Castle Hammerwatch campaign.
 When picked up they act as 3 bronze keys.
 They exist as an option to reduce the massive amount of required progression items in the item pool and to make receiving bronze keys feel more meaningful.

+## Client commands

+A few commands have been added to the client to help prevent softlocks or to provide QoL.
+To run a command enter it in the in-game chat with its arguments and hit enter.
+The current commands are:

+/help: lists all commands and their usages

+/tp [level_code] [start_id]: teleports you to the specified start node.
+With no arguments teleports to where you started the world

+/flag <flag_name\> [true/false]: sets the value of the given flag, with only 1 argument returns the value of the flag instead

+/deathlink: toggles deathlink on/off